MoritzLost/ProcessWireDev/site/03-templating-and-development/05-case-study-responsive-image-function-template.md

  * @param Pageimage $img The base image.
 Must be passed in the largest size available.
  * @param int|null $standard_width The standard width for the generated image.
 Use NULL to use the inherent width of the passed image.
  * @param int|null $standard_height The standard height for the generated image.
 Use NULL to use the inherent height of the passed image.
- * @param array|null $variant_factors The multiplication factors for the alternate resolutions.
+ * @param array $variant_factors The multiplication factors for the alternate resolutions.
  * @return string
  */
 public function getSrcset(